-Fencing Equipment Guide
+Fencing Equipment Guide for Beginners

 Need help figuring out sizes?
 Use our Fencing Equipment Ordering Cheat Sheet.

 Starter Sets/Kits – an inexpensive option for getting most of your gear if you have none.
 Many sets include a mask, jacket, glove and dry weapon, ranging from $94 to $130 for the entire set.

 The HHS Fencing Club gets discounts on equipment from certain vendors (see Club Discounts on Fencing Equipment, Revised).
 To place an order through the Coach to qualify for the club discount, use the form on this site – Equipment Orders.

 Suggested Equipment Vendors

 Alliance Fencing Equipment – http://www.alliancefencingequipment.com/

 Triplette Competition Arms – http://www.triplette.com

 Owning Your Own Equipment…A Guide To Buying Fencing Gear

 Fencing is blessed with relatively unsophisticated equipment requirements.
 It is possible to fence a large selection of tournaments with equipment that costs under $250.
 Unfortunately, fencing is also cursed with very little real information on how to select, purchase, or evaluate the equipment you need to fence.
 This is a quick guide to buying equipment for your first lesson or tournament.